 The tall post not only keeps visitors comfortable in the bees’ proximity but puts the bees at their preferred height.

 Top and bottom entrances allow plenty of ventilation and allow the warm humid air coming off the bees to escape in the winter thereby preventing condensation.
 The top entrance also allows bees to more efficiently come and go straight from the comb, avoiding clumsy walking around on the floor of the hive.
-So far, the honeybees’ instinct to regulate ventilation into the Haven hive has been expressed by building a propolis curtain across the bottom entrance.
+So far, the honeybees’ instinct to regulate ventilation into the Haven hive has been expressed by building a propolis curtain across either the top or bottom entrance.
 As the weather changes the bees change the size of the curtain, widening the opening in hot weather for greater air flow and often closing it up completely in winter to retain the heat they generate.
-In every Haven hive installed so far, the bees have shown a preference for keeping the top entrance open and using it as their primary route in and out of the hive.
-They tend to use the bottom entrance primarily as a place to position bees to fan their wings and circulate fresh air.
+During hot weather, the bees use the bottom entrance as a place to position guards to fan their wings and circulate fresh air.
 Although heat rises, their fanning creats negative pressure in the hive and pull fresh air in through the top entrance and exhausts it out the bottom.

 A double-wall construction allows an insulating air gap to help maintain a stable interior climate and avoid overheating when in direct sun.
 This more closely resembles the R-value of a hollow tree branch with thick wood walls.